 Change your bird’s light/dark schedule by casing the cage for at least 12 hours a night.
 Observance them quiet and dark during these hours will make them realize that this is not the time for spring or the time to make babies.
 Keep your bird out of direct, bright sunlight during the day.
 It can also help if you keep them out of windows and in bright rooms in general.

 If you fear that your bird may have difficulty in laying eggs or your bird needs an annual check-up, please see your veterinarian.

-Conclusion: Why did My Bird Lay Eggs When There is No Mate Present?
+Final Thoughts: Why did My Bird Lay Eggs When There is No Mate Present?

 Female birds lay eggs whether they mate or not because it’s a natural phenomenon and it depends upon photoperiod or daylight hours.